weebao/umass-room-reserve/README.md

 # UMass Room Reserve

 Ever notice how repetitive it is to reserve a study room at UMass?
-You would have to go on a different website for different buildings and fill out the same form all over again.
-We got so frustrated by it that we built UMass Room Reserve, a platform where you only needs to fill out the form once and we will fill it out for you so that you can book the room with ease!
+You have to go on a different website for each building and fill out the same form over and over again.
+Is there a way we can automate it somehow?
+Yes there is!
+Here comes UMass Room Reserve, a platform where you only needs to fill out the form once and we will fill it out for you so that you can book the room with ease!

 ## Members: